clevergo/docs/content/en/docs/error-handling.md

 date: 2020-04-08T10:44:52+08:00
 ---

-Error Handler allow to record error and format error response, it recieves a context and an error that returns by middleware or final handler.
+Error Handler allow recording error and formatting error response, it receives a context and an error that returns by middleware or final handler.

 ```go
 type ErrorHandler struct {